ultraio/docs-blockchain/docs/tutorials/advanced-guides/how-to-login-to-toolkit-using-ledger.md

 ![](./images/toolkit-login-account-name.png)

-You have now successfully logged in to the Ultra Toolkit using Ledger.
+You have now successfully logged in to the Ultra Tool Kit using Ledger.

 ## What's next?